hanfeige/EfCoreAutoMagiration/README.md

 # The document
+This is an EF automatic migration extension, you do not need to execute any EF migration commands
 ## Step 1
 Add MigrationLog to the DbContext, and you have two ways to add it, either by DbSet or by calling AddEntityForMigrationLog from OnModelCreating
 >1.` public DbSet<MigrationLog> MigrationLogs { get; set; }`